golovach-ivan/Correct-by-Construction/competitors/kadena.md

 - [Ex-J.P.
 Morgan Heads’ Multi-Chain Smart Contract Platform Kadena](https://medium.com/theblock1/ex-jp-morgan-heads-multi-chain-smart-contract-platform-kadena-4d3be4cedf0)

 ### Pact

+Pact is Turing-incomplete language.

+Pact is database-focused language.

+Pact is an interpreted language.

+Pact is ???authorizing language.

+Pact has Formal verification support in design.

+Execution Modes
+1. **Contract definition**.
+Code is sent into the blockchain to establish the smart contract, as comprised of code (modules), tables (data), and keysets (authorization).
+This can also include database-modifying code, for instance to initialize data.
+2. **Transaction execution**.
+Refer to business events enacted on the blockchain, like a payment, a sale, or a workflow step of a complex contractual agreement.
+A transaction is generally a single call to a module function.
+3. **Queries and local execution**.
+Querying data is carried out as a local execution on the node receiving the message.
+Pact code has no ability to distinguish between transactional and local execution.

+Contract Definition components
+1. **Keyset definition**.
+Definition stores in the global keyset database.
+2. **Module declaration**.
+Functions, Schema definitions, Table definitions.

 To write safe smart contracts you need a safe language.
 Pact is immutable, deterministic, and Turing-incomplete, fighting bugs and exploits while offering the full power of a high-level language.
 Atomic transactions keep your data sane.